marklishman/colors-microservices/README.md

 * Explicit `instanceId` (run config)
 * Feign client for green and orange (no `RestTemplate`)
-* Hystrix enabled automatically by Feign
+* Hystrix support with Feign
 * Secure config from config server (cipher)

 ### orange